svapreddy/clearx/README.md

 - Local state and global store can be used together.
 No restrictions
 - No Boilerplate code.
 No need of declaring data consumers and providers through UI components.
 No need of Decorators
 - No limit on number of stores.
 Store data is reversible & cloneable
-- If you need to integrate React in an application rather designing application architecture through React, ClearX helps!
 - Makes it easy to work with 3rd party libraries that have no react flavor in them
 - Helps to write tree-shaking friendly codebase.
 - Helps effective seperation of concerns